Revisiting wind wave growth with fully-coupled direct numerical simulations: Introduction

 The paper is structured as follows.
 In \S\ref{sec:numerics} we introduce the numerical setup.
+In \S\ref{sec:evolution} we qualitatively describe the time evolution of the fully coupled wind-wave system, and the mean profiles in the air and in the water.
 In \S\ref{sec:qualitative} we define the wave averaged quantities of interests: the wave energy, and the momentum and energy fluxes.
 We cross-check the wave growth obtained from wave surface elevation and from the pressure-slope correlation.
-In \S\ref{sec:pressure_distribution} we present the surface pressure distribution (phase shift and amplitude) for different $c/u*$ and $ak$ values.
-In \S\ref{sec:discussion} we discuss the scaling of the wave drag force, and the energy input rate with $c/u_*$ and $ak$.
+We also discuss the time evolution of the wave form drag together with geometric features of the waves.
+In \S\ref{sec:pressure_distribution} we present the surface pressure distribution (phase shift and amplitude) for different $c/u*$ and initial $ak$ values.
+In \S\ref{sec:bulk_parameter} we discuss the scaling of the wave form drag, and the energy input rate with $c/u_*$ and $ak$.
 We compare with previous data sets and discuss the implications for possibly applicable theories.